 Facility A on average installs batteries of Type Z 10% more efficiently with fewer errors than any other facility.
 How do they do it?
 A continuous improvement team is sent in to observe the differences.
 They come away and implement facility A’s practices across all facilities.
 Now all your facilities are performing 10% better on type Z batteries installations.

 Facility B always performs better than any other facility when the batteries weigh over 10Ibs.
 A continuous improvement team is sent in to observe the differences.
 They come away slightly amazed, the facility and surrounding area are all occupied by people who are on average x2 stronger than anywhere else in the world.
 Now all the heavy battery installs are performed in Facility B. (Of course suitable backup processes are implemented in every other facility, just in case.)

 Industry 4.0, refers to the fourth industrial revolution.
 Here is some history…

 All of these revolutions stemmed from maximizing processes from a manufacturing standpoint.
 How to make things faster, more efficiently, and at reduced costs.
 How to collect the raw materials and distribute products faster, more efficiently, and at reduced costs.

 The 4th Industrial revolution is about interconnecting everything, your sensors, your software, and your data analytics.
 Now you can make decisions based on live data from your entire factory network.
 Just like our second IIoT example, this is where your IoT makes the difference and gives you the edge over your competitors.

-Of course this will further improve manufacturing efficiencies and maximise profits, but this time, it wasn’t driven by manufacturing needs.
+Of course, this will further improve manufacturing efficiencies and maximize profits, but this time, it wasn’t driven by manufacturing needs.